 - Strict measures to ensure safety and accurate results

 You'll find comprehensive care at UNM Health for infants and children of all ages who experience conditions such as:

 - Insomnia – Problems falling asleep or staying asleep.

 - Narcolepsy – Excessive daytime drowsiness and sudden attacks of sleep.

 - Restless leg syndrome – Overwhelming urges to move the legs while at rest.

 - Snoring and sleep apnea – Struggles to breathe during sleep.

 Diagnosing Pediatric Sleep Problems

-To learn the cause of your child’s sleep disturbances, a doctor may recommend an overnight sleep study or other testing in the UNM Hospital Sleep Disorders Center.
+To learn the cause of your child's sleep disturbances, a doctor may recommend an overnight sleep study or other testing in the UNM Hospitals Sleep Disorders Center.
 Your child may spend the night in our sleep lab in a comfortable, private room with a place for one parent to stay overnight.